revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <details markdown="1"> <summary><b>Explanation</b></summary>

-To copy a file from the local file system to HDFS, use Hadoop fs -put or hdfs dfs -put, on put command, specify the local-file-path where we wanted to copy from and then HDFS-file-path where you wanted to copy to.
-If the file already exists on HDFS, we will get an error message saying “File already exists”.
+To copy a file from the local file system to HDFS, use Hadoop fs -put or hdfs dfs -put, on put command, specify the local-file-path where we wanted to copy from and then HDFS-file-path where you wanted to copy to.If the file already exists on HDFS, we will get an error message saying “File already exists”.

 </details>